ColinPattinson/colinpattinson.github.io/_posts/2020-04-15-NHSX-updates-8.md

 _Caveat: lots of amazing people continue to work hard and do amazing things.
 Like any normal human they are in my thoughts as I wrote this._

 # Delivering in a pandemic
-I’m one of the many people who have worked or are working on [a coronavirus related service](http://www.legislation.gov.uk/ukpga/2020/7/part/1/crossheading/emergency-volunteers/enacted).
+I’m one of the many people who have worked or are working on a service in the [Coronavirus Act 2020](http://www.legislation.gov.uk/ukpga/2020/7/part/1/crossheading/emergency-volunteers/enacted).

 Like many others, the timescales we were dealing with were supercharged.
 We were given 10 days to deliver a MVP service from scratch.
 This included finding and rallying a team to actually deliver the thing.